 Splynx is an ISP billing software framework created for Internet service providers and network administrators.
-The software is a complete solution for ISPs that includes functions such as billing, invoicing, central configuration and monitoring of equipment, hotspot billing, client portal other useful features for high-end ISPs.
+The software is a complete solution for ISPs that includes functions such as billing, invoicing, central configuration, and monitoring of equipment, hotspot billing, client portal other useful features for high-end ISPs.
 The main advantage of Splynx that differs it from other software frameworks is how the system can be customized – Splynx provides an easy way to create additional modules or to integrate it with 3rd-party software solutions.
 This can be achieved thanks to the system design.
-Splynx is a powerful set of modules and open application interfaces (API), which is whywe call it a Framework.
+Splynx is a powerful set of modules and open application interfaces (API), that is why we call it a Framework.

 Features and Benefits

 Splynx operates in several areas.
 Each ISP manages access to its own network centrally.
-The ISP system also works efficiently with finances, paired payments from bank accounts or payments via payment gateways.
+The ISP system also works efficiently with customer billing, invoicing, paired payments from bank accounts or payments via payment gateways.
 The ability to block non-paying customers in time is also a very important tool for any ISP, as well as communication with customers via different channels like customers portal, tickets, emails or SMS.
 It is very important to have everything in order in the warehouse and equipment, Splynx inventory feature will sort this out efficiently.

 1. Network management